 This week you will read a Zulu folk tale.
 Folk tales are passed down orally, from one generation to the next.
-People tell these down.
+People tell these stories to their children and grandchildren - they don't write them down.
 Folk tales usually teach moral lessons and provide entertainment.
 They also unite people.
 Children from a particular culture all hear the same folk tales, and this makes them feel they belong together.